-Sales and marketing expense increased by \$17.4 million, or 35%, in the three months ended March 31, 2014 compared to the same period last year, primarily due to an increase of \$11.8 million in cash-based personnel costs as we continued to increase our sales headcount in order to drive continued market share gains.
-In addition, we incurred increases in stock-based compensation expense of \$1.6 million, and increases in travel, tradeshows and other marketing-related expenses of \$2.7 million.
-As a percentage of revenue, sales and marketing expenses increased as we are accelerating the investment in our sales force and marketing campaigns to support future growth.
-We intend to continue to make investments in sales and marketing, which are critical to support sustainable growth and expect sales and marketing expense as a percentage of total revenue to remain at comparable levels or increase during the remainder of fiscal 2014.
+Sales and marketing expense increased by \$33.3 million, or 49%, during the three months ended March 31, 2015 compared to the same period last year, primarily due to an increase of \$19.9 million in personnel costs as we continued to increase our sales headcount in order to drive continued market share gains globally.
+Marketing-related expenses increased by \$3.6 million as we invested significantly in marketing to capture market share, particularly in the enterprise market, including costs related to trade-shows and lead generation campaigns.
+In addition, stock-based compensation expense increased by \$3.6 million, depreciation and other expenses increased by \$2.8 million, travel expenses increased by \$1.7 million, and supplies increased by \$1.6 million.
+As a percentage of total revenue, sales and marketing expenses increased as we accelerated the investment in our sales force and marketing campaigns to drive future growth.
+We intend to continue to make investments in our sales resources and infrastructure and marketing, which are critical to support growth, and expect sales and marketing expense as a percentage of total revenue to decrease during the remainder of 2015.